jaw566/Capstone/README.md

 `./designer`

-After you have saved your UI file you cna run the following command to generate a python file with all the objets generated.
+After you have saved your UI file you can run the following command to generate a python file with all the objects generated.

 `pyuic5 -x UI_FILE_NAME.ui -o NAME_OF_EXC.py`
 </p>